wangziqi2013/wangziqi2013.github.io/_posts/2020-07-26-pageforge.markdown

 One of the most important differences is that PageForge is implemented on the memory controller, instead of the on-chip hierarchy.
 As a result, if a page is only fetched from the main memory, its content may no longer be up-to-date if a more recent version exists in the cache hierarchy.
 Note that in general, both false positives and false negatives are acceptable and will not affect correctness in the original KSM design.
+False negatives will simply waste an opportunity for deduplication.
+False positives, however, requires special care, since they are always possible if the page is updated after a comparison.
+The paper suggests that the KSM algorithm will re-check whether the two pages are still identical after setting both of them for write protection.
+If they are not, then a write must have occurred on one of the pages after the comparison, which aborts the deduplication attempt.